 When building mobile apps, these matters must be made clear to the project manager for communication purposes.
 If your app development team is not in tune with your project, it will most likely flop.
 Make sure that everyone understands the basics of your app concept, and you will be on the right track.
 Fail to do it, and you will eventually derail.

 Clear and concise mobile application requirements may help revise your pricing assumptions.
 However, developing an entirely new idea is often not a cheap service.
 The more work you need to do to narrow down product concepts and fix errors in development, the longer it will take development teams to deliver working software, and the more expensive your costs will be.

 2. Design an Initial Solution (Hypothesis)

-An initial solution is based on your initial hypothesis.
-It sums up your assumptions and allows you to test them.
-In turn, this helps you refine your product as you iterate from what does not work to what does.
-Design plays a major role in this and the following step as it will help you validate or discard your user assumptions.
+A prototype is based on your initial hypothesis.
+It should sum up your assumptions and allow you to test them.
+This helps you refine your product as you iterate from what does not work to what does.
+For this, the app design process plays an important role.
+Ideally, an app’s design should start with basic wireframes and evolve from there.

 3. Implement and Test the Solution